-The Authority terminated the contracts of a number of employees during 2011/12, incurring liabilities of £444,799.
-See Note 28 on page 51 for the total number of exit packages and total cost per band.
-Of this liability, £18,750 was payable to the Executive Head (Governance & Logistics) in the form of compensation for loss of office.
-A total of £223,411 was payable to Service Heads who were made redundant following the implementation of a joint management structure with Havant Borough Council.
-This total was made up of £109,203 compensation for loss of office and £114,208 for enhancement of pension benefits.
-A total of £74,926 was payable to officers from Environmental Services, who were made redundant due to the implementation of a Joint Waste Contract.
-This total was made up of £49,325 compensation for loss of office, and £25,601 for enhancement of pension benefits.
+The Authority terminated the contracts of a number of employees during 2012/13, incurring liabilities of £201,370.
+See Note 28 for the total number of exit packages and total cost per band.
+These costs were payable to officers who were made redundant following the implementation of service reviews to implement further shared working with Havant Borough Council.
+This total was made up of £130,531 compensation for loss of office and £70,838 for enhancement of pension benefits.